pvlib/pvlib-python/docs/sphinx/source/installation.rst

     # best option if you know what you are doing
     pip install pvlib

+    # get pvlib and optional dependencies from the Python Package Index
+    # another option if you know what you are doing
+    pip install pvlib[optional]

 If your system complains that you don't have access privileges or asks for a password then you're probably trying to install pvlib into your system's Python distribution.
 This is usually a bad idea and you should